vladek1934/FlaskSite/README.md

 # FlaskSite1
-A project for the Software Engineering course
+A Website project (shop).
+Built with Flask, its modules, sqlite(next upgrade to postgres) and further addition of angular